glenn-de-backer/pico-switch-controller/readme.md

 This guide will show you how to transform a Raspberry Pi Pico into a custom game controller compatible with the Nintendo Switch using the open-source firmware **GP2040-CE**.

+**Keep in mind the controller only works with Nintendo switch in docked mode!**

 ## Key Benefits

 - **No programming required**